albertogg/albertogg.github.com/_drafts/error-client-and-server-don't-have-same-version.md

 tag: blog
 ---

-If you are a Mac and a Boot2docker user you'll probably had this issue where there's an error that says the client and server are not in the same version.

 This error occurs because the version of Docker installed on the Boot2docker image and the version of Docker installed on the host machine (your mac) are not the same.